astropy/astropy-tutorials/CONTRIBUTING.rst

 Template intro
 ^^^^^^^^^^^^^^

-The first cell in every tutorial notebook must adhere to the following format:
+The first cell in every tutorial notebook must adhere to the following format.

 .. code-block:: none